johnbenac/movementengineer/README.md

 # Movement Engineer

 Movement Engineer is a fully client-side tool for exploring, authoring, and comparing structured data about social movements.
-The app ships as a static single-page experience that runs in the browser, keeping snapshots in `localStorage` while allowing import/export for portability.
+The app now ingests **Markdown repositories that follow the v2.3 data specification**, compiling them into the runtime dataset used by the UI and view models.

 ## Features
 - Browse, edit, and compare movements, entities, practices, events, rules, claims, and sources.
-- Persist your work in the browser or export/import JSON snapshots for sharing and backups.
+- Load markdown-based datasets from GitHub or the local filesystem (spec v2.3).
+No JSON import/export paths remain in the runtime pipeline.
 - Visualize relationships through the embedded entity graph view.
-- Auto-load bundled movement datasets from the `movements/` directory via the generated manifest.
 - Lightweight domain and view-model layers decoupled from the UI for easy testing.

 ## Data model (reader's cut)